Introducing powerful new layers of enterprise-grade security

 We’re committed to innovating faster to keep you secure

 The way teams work has changed dramatically over the past few months.
-Before the pandemic, organisations were already looking for ways to optimise collaboration among different teams and offices.
+Before the pandemic, organizations were already looking for ways to optimize collaboration among different teams and offices.
 Now that trend has accelerated.
 Major workplace shifts, such as remote work, underscore the need for secure collaboration solutions.

 As a purpose-built platform, we’re innovating faster than ever to meet your security needs.
 That means we’re relentless about eliminating the top security risks that come with email: spam and phishing.
 And we’re committed to meeting compliance requirements and adding security features to keep your systems, operations and information secure.
 The pace of change has picked up, and so have we: We’re here for our customers.